pombreda/lepl/doc-src/manual/offside.rst

 Line Aware Alphabet
 -------------------

-LEPL treats the data to be parsed as a stream --- typically a stream of characters, or tokens.
+Lepl treats the data to be parsed as a stream --- typically a stream of characters, or tokens.
 For line--aware parsing, however, it is important to know about `lines`, so we must add extra markers to the stream.
 `LineAwareConfiguration()